ardhynugroho/nginx-nap/docs/source/deploy-waf-policy.rst

-Enable App Protect For The Arcadia App
+Configure App Protect Policy
 ====

 .. warning:: Back to *APP* node

-The Policy CRD
+Policy CRD
 ----

 The Policy resource allows you to configure features like access control and rate-limiting,